How to study the Bible

 For these reasons, I encourage people who love the King James Version to also have a newer English translation (either in print or online using sites like Biblegateway.com and Biblehub.com) to compare the wording when the meaning from the KJV is not clear or when you want to communicate with a non-believer.

 My wife and I served as missionaries for ten years in Italy and then for five years in Haiti.
-I have read the Bible all the way through, not only in English but also in Italian, French, Haitian Creole, and Spanish.
-I can testify that God has spoken to me through each of those language translations of Scripture.
+I have, therefore, read the Bible all the way through, not only in English but also in Italian, French, Haitian Creole, and Spanish.
+I can testify that God has spoken to me through each language translation of Scripture I can read.
 There is something alive about the message of that collection of sacred documents we call the Bible.

 -- Howard Culbertson,